-Swimming pools do not require DAP approval.
+Swimming pools and timber decks less than 800mm high above natural ground level do not require DAP approval.

 In considering designs, the DAP may exercise discretion to waive or relax a requirement.
 The Guidelines are subject to change by the developer at any time without notice.
 All decisions regarding these Guidelines are at the discretion of the DAP.